Invest in COMING TOGETHER film

 • Strategize top U.S. (Sundance, Toronto, SXSW, Tribeca), regional and international fests

-• Negotiate potential deals with sales agents and distributors
+• Negotiate deals with possible sales agents and distributors

 Distribution - 2025 AND BEYOND